bwsrcurtis/FullStackOpen/Part 0 Fundamentals of Web Apps/newNoteDiagram.md

     server-->>browser: note
     deactivate server

-	Note right of browser: The server appends the new note to the existing list of notes
+	Note left of server: The server appends the new note to the existing list of notes

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server